Cat Behavior Explained

 Claw Maintenance

 Scratching removes the dead outer layer of claws, keeping them sharp and healthy.
 It is not destructive behavior - it is grooming.
 Trying to stop it entirely will only create stress.
+For a simple at-home routine, see our cat grooming routine.

 Communication